-However, if the answer to either of the first two questions is yes - meaning the child's misbehavior is either caused by or directly and substantially related to their disability - then the school district has to return your child to the placement from which they were removed.
+However, if the answer to any of the questions is yes - meaning the child's misbehavior is either caused by or directly and substantially related to their disability - then the school district has to return your child to the placement from which they were removed.
 This is true except when you and the district agree to a change of placement, or special circumstances apply to the situation.

-Even if your child's misbehavior is caused by or directly and substantially related to their disability, the district may still be allowed to move your child temporarily to what is known as an interim alternative educational setting (IAES) for up to 45 school days.
-The school district can do this only if one of the following special circumstances applies: Your child carried a weapon to or possessed a weapon at school, on school premises or at a school function: your child knowingly possessed or used illegal drugs, or your child sold or solicited the sale of a controlled substance at school, on school premises or at a school function; or your child caused serious physical harm to someone at school, on school premises, or at a school function.
+Even if your child's misbehavior is caused by or directly and substantially related to their disability, or results from failure to implement the

-An IAES is a place other than school that allows a child to participate in the general educational curriculum, and allows your
+IEP, the district may still be allowed to move your child temporarily to what is known as an interim alternative educational setting (IAES) for up to 45 school days.
+The school district can do this only if one of the following special circumstances applies: Your child carried a weapon to or possessed a weapon at school, on school premises or at a school function; your child knowingly possessed or used illegal drugs, or your child sold or solicited the sale of a controlled substance at school, on school premises or at a school function; or your child caused serious physical harm to someone at school, on school premises, or at a school function.

-A child with a disability who experiences a disciplinary "change in placement" by the LEA is entitled to special protections and services. child to keep making progress toward meeting the goals in their IEP.
+An IAES is a place other than school that allows a child to participate in the general educational curriculum, and allows your child to keep making progress toward meeting the goals in their IEP.
 The IAES must also be used for children who do not have disabilities.
+Alternative schools often are used as IAES.

 If the conduct that caused your child to be expelled or suspended was related to their disability, the IEP team must also do a functional behavioral assessment, unless the district did an FBA before the behavior that led to the discipline.
-The IEP team must also put into place a behavioral intervention plan for your child - if there isn't one already.
+The IEP team must also put into place a behavioral intervention plan (BIP) for your child, or, if your child has a BIP already, review and modify it as necessary to address the behavior.

-If the answer to the third question is yes - meaning your child's misconduct was the result of the school district's failure to implement the IEP - then the school district must immediately review the IEP and take immediate steps to correct those deficiencies.
-The IEP team must meet again to review the IEP and make sure it is addressing all of your child's needs.
+If the reason your child engaged in conduct that led to discipline was the direct result of the school's failure to implement their IEP, then the school district must immediately review the IEP and take immediate steps to correct their mistakes.
+The IEP team also should meet again to review the IEP and make sure it is addressing all of your child's needs.